kr/ct/Readme.md

 make: *** [check] Error 1
 ```

+## Network Testing

+There is a framework to run cttests over a network.
+This framework sets up a connection between two sockets on the computer.

+### How to use

+0. See sample-nettest.c for an example.
+1. Make sure to #include "ct/ct.h" and the appropriate ?_protocol.h file
+2. Use a #define to define a connection between functions.
+    For example, #define NETTESTA "nettestb" makes a connection from nettesta to nettestb
+3. Functions beginning with "nettest" are network tests.
+These functions should return an int and take two struct ctnode * as arguments.
+4. Run `make check` as you would for regular cttests

+### Network Testing Protocols

+A UDP protocol is provided to work with nettests.
+This protocol is defined in udp_protcol.*.
+There is also the option to define your own protocol.
+A template for defining protocols can be found in my_protocol.*

 ## Releases

 There will be no releases of this tool.
 Just clone the latest source from git